shanojkk/mycarehub-frontend/CONTRIBUTING.md

 - [app_wrapper](https://github.com/savannahghi/app_wrapper) - A shared library responsible for putting together everything that the app needs in order to run safely.
 Similar to a pre-flight checklist that brings together app requirements and exposes them to app's element tree.
 - [domain_objects](https://github.com/savannahghi/domain_objects) - A shared library responsible for aggregating core domain objects.
 - [dart_fcm](https://github.com/savannahghi/dart_fcm) - A shared library for responsible for exposing firebase messaging services.
-- [user_feed](https://github.com/savannahghi/user_feed) - A shared library responsible for rendering and refreshing user-feed and engagement data.
 - [flutter_graphql_client](https://github.com/savannahghi/flutter_graphql_client) - A shared library responsible for exposing graphql_client and helper methods for use in the various apps
 - [debug_logger](https://github.com/savannahghi/debug_logger) - A shared library responsible for displaying various logging options used for development and debugging
 - [shared_themes](https://github.com/savannahghi/shared_themes) - A shared library responsible for defining and providing theme/style guidelines
-- [shared_ui_components](https://github.com/savannahghi/shared_ui_components) - A shared library for responsible for rendering and exposing widgets and ui components
-- [user_profile](https://github.com/savannahghi/user_profile) - A shared library responsible for the user profile displayed within the app.

 ### Design Decisions